-The total gross unrecognized tax benefit ending balance as of April 30, 2021, 2020 and 2019, includes \$214.9 million, \$132.3 million and \$122.5 million, respectively, which if recognized, would impact our effective tax rate.
-The difference results from adjusting the gross balances for such items as federal, state and foreign deferred items, interest and deductible taxes.
-The current year additions in unrecognized tax benefits related to prior years are primarily related to net operating loss carryback allowed by the CARES Act.
-Reductions from prior year are primarily related to settlements with taxing authorities and expirations of statute of limitations.
+The total gross unrecognized tax benefit ending balance as of June 30, 2022, June 30, 2021, April 30, 2021 and April 30, 2020, includes \$203.7 million, \$224.5 million, \$214.9 million and \$132.3 million, respectively, which if recognized, would impact our effective tax rate.
+The difference from the gross unrecognized tax benefits recorded and those in the table above results from the requirement to adjust the gross balances for such items as federal, state and foreign deferred items and deductible interest and taxes.
+Reductions from prior year are primarily related to expirations of statute of limitations and settlements with taxing authorities.

-We believe it is reasonably possible that the balance of unrecognized tax benefits could decrease by approximately \$69.8 million within the next twelve months.
+We believe it is reasonably possible that the balance of unrecognized tax benefits could decrease by approximately \$33.6 million within the next twelve months.
 The anticipated decrease is due to the expiration of statutes of limitations, anticipated closure of various tax matters currently under examination, and settlements with tax authorities.
 For such matters where a change in the balance of unrecognized tax benefits is not yet deemed reasonably possible, no estimate has been included.

 Interest and penalties, if any, accrued on the unrecognized tax benefits are reflected in income tax expense.
-The total gross interest and penalties accrued as of April 30, 2021, 2020 and 2019 totaled \$24.9 million, \$22.0 million and \$22.4 million, respectively.
+The total gross interest and penalties accrued as of June 30, 2022, June 2021 and April 30, 2021 totaled \$22.7 million, \$26.4 million and \$24.9 million, respectively.